datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast06-Plotting-Time-Series-Rasters-in-R.md

     ##  [1] "Day005" "Day037" "Day085" "Day133" "Day181" "Day197" "Day213"
     ##  [8] "Day229" "Day245" "Day261" "Day277" "Day293" "Day309"

-Bonus: Instead of substituting "x" and "_HARV_ndvi_crop" seperately, we could have used use the vertical bar character ( | ) to replace more than one element.
+Notice: Instead of substituting "x" and "_HARV_ndvi_crop" separately, we could have used use the vertical bar character ( | ) to replace more than one element.
 For example "X|_HARV" tells `R` to replace all instances of both "X" and "_HARV" in the string.
 Example code to remove "x" an "_HARV...":